JorgeFilipe/jorgefilipe/README.md

 ### Hi there :hand::sunglasses:

-  I'm Jorge Filipe, I live in Brazil (:brazil:).
+  I'm Jorge Filipe, I live in Brazil (:sunrise_over_mountains:).
 I am currently majoring in Information Systems, and studying to be a Full-stack developer (I am also graduated in computer technician).

-  In my free time I like to watch movies(:movie_camera:) and series(:tv:), study music (:musical_score:), make a beautiful guitar solo (:guitar:), sports (:running_man:) and reading (:book:).
+  In my free time I like to watch movies(:movie_camera:) and series(:tv:), study music (:musical_score:), play a beautiful guitar solo (:guitar:), sports (:running_man:) and reading (:book:).

   :mag_right: Would you like to meet me?